torvalds/linux/Documentation/driver-api/gpio/driver.rst

 cases the GPIO logic is melded with a SoC's primary interrupt controller.

 The IRQ portions of the GPIO block are implemented using an irq_chip, using the header <linux/irq.h>.
-So basically such a driver is utilizing two sub- systems simultaneously: gpio and irq.
+So this combined driver is utilizing two sub- systems simultaneously: gpio and irq.

 It is legal for any IRQ consumer to request an IRQ from any irqchip even if it